siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/110-2025-02-26-how-to-install-freebsd-on-a-virtual-machine-virtualboxvmware-on-freebsd-operating-system.md

   - Unix
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 ---
-# How to Install FreeBSD on a Virtual Machine (VirtualBox/VMware) on FreeBSD Operating System

 Virtualization has become an essential technology for system administrators, developers, and even casual users who want to experiment with different operating systems without dedicated hardware.
 For FreeBSD users who want to test new versions, create development environments, or run multiple instances for various purposes, setting up FreeBSD as a guest within FreeBSD presents a powerful solution.

 This comprehensive guide will walk you through the process of installing FreeBSD as a guest operating system inside VirtualBox or VMware Workstation/Fusion while running FreeBSD as your host system.
 We'll cover everything from preparing your host system to post-installation configurations that optimize your virtualized FreeBSD experience.